 1. In Memoriam.
 Published in 1850, the same year that Tennyson married and was appointed Poet Laureate by Queen Victoria, In Memoriam is a long elegy divided into 131 shorter poems or ‘cantos’.
 Its full title was In Memoriam A. H. H., the initials referring to Arthur Henry Hallam, Tennyson’s friend from his student days at Cambridge.
 Hallam died suddenly, aged just 22, prompting an outpouring of grief from Tennyson which culminated in this, probably the poet’s masterpiece.
 The phrase ‘Nature red in tooth and claw’ is taken from the famous ‘dinosaur cantos’ of the poem, which engage with questions of faith and meaning which had been thrown up by geological discoveries in the mid-nineteenth century.
 Its most famous lines, though, are undoubtedly, ”Tis better to have loved and lost / Than never to have loved at all.’
 You can read one of the most celebrated cantos from the much larger work here, or the entire thing by clicking on the link above.

 We’ve had to omit some pretty big poems.
 ‘What, a list of Tennyson’s best poems that doesn’t include Maud?’
 And what about ‘Locksley Hall’, or ‘The Kraken‘?
 True, there are many others we could have included, but we’ve tried to make this an accessible selection that can act as a good introduction for the Tennyson novice.
-Discover more classic poetry with our pick of the best poems by Gerard Manley Hopkins, these classic William Blake poems, and our selection of Christina Rossetti’s best poems.
+Discover more classic poetry with our pick of the best poems by Gerard Manley Hopkins, these classic William Blake poems, these Robert Browning poems, and our selection of Christina Rossetti’s best poems.

 Image (top): Portrait of Lord Alfred Tennyson by John Everett Millais, Wikimedia Commons.
 Image (bottom): John William Waterhouse, The Lady of Shalott, 1888; Wikimedia Commons.